OWASP/www-event-2023-Global-AppSec-Dublin/pages/exhibitor-details.md

 The OWASP Foundation has been presenting events focused on education around software security since it was founded 20+ years ago.

 **Exhibitor Packet**
-Below is important information including preparing for the event, registering your team, booking your hotel, getting your team and materials to the event, as well as other important details and deadlines.
+Below is important information, including preparing for the event, registering your team, booking your hotel, getting your team and materials to the event, as well as other important details and deadlines.

 **Checklist**
 + [Register your onsite team](https://www.eventbrite.com/e/owasp-global-appsec-dublin-2023-tickets-428685398567) ASAP.
 Discount codes have been distributed.
 Please check your email.